List of The Grudge characters: Doug

-Doug (portrayed by Jason Behr) is Karen's boyfriend who is studying at University of Tokyo, and works at the local bar to make amends.
+Doug (portrayed by Jason Behr) is Karen's boyfriend who is studying at University of Tokyo, and works at the local bar to make ends meet.
 He lives with Karen and share a flat together.
 When Karen becomes obsessed with discovering what happened at the Saeki house, he grows worried and goes to the house to look for her, and is attacked offscreen.
 Karen later discovers him in a weakened state and tries to save him but fails when Kayako crawls down the stairs and kills him.
 Doug is the final one killed in the first film.

+Doug is primarily an original character and has no Japanese counterpart in the original film, as Rika didn't have a boyfriend in the original film.
+However, his role in Karen's story does mirror that of Rika's friend Mariko in the original film, and they both have similar death scenes where they follow their respective protagonist to the Saeki house and are claimed by the curse as a result.

+Doug reappears in The Grudge 2 via a photographic cameo.